ghost-writer-727/before-after-images-for-divi/README.txt

 == Changelog ==

+= 1.3.1 =
+* Bug Fix: Fixed errors with extra large images in Visual Builder.
+* Bug Fix: Changed many React functions to improve performance of Visual Builder module generally.
+* New Feature: Added internationalization for some Visual Builder options.

 = 1.3.0 =
 * Update: Improved stability, readability and organization of codebase by rewriting many functions.
 * New Feature: Added attributes to images to support new lazy load exclusions.